opendatacube/datacube-explorer/README.md

 ### How can I configure the deployment?

-Add a file to the current directory called `settings.env.py`
+Add a file to the current directory called `settings.env.py` and run the explorer with `export FLASK_APP=cubedash:app; flask run`

-You can alter default [Flask](http://flask.pocoo.org/docs/1.0/config/) or [Flask Cache](https://pythonhosted.org/Flask-Caching/#configuring-flask-caching) settings (default "CACHE_TYPE: null"), as well as some cubedash-specific settings:
+You can alter default [Flask](http://flask.pocoo.org/docs/1.0/config/) or [Flask Cache](https://pythonhosted.org/Flask-Caching/#configuring-flask-caching) settings (default "CACHE_TYPE: NullCache"), as well as some cubedash-specific settings:

     # Default product to display (picks first available)
     CUBEDASH_DEFAULT_PRODUCTS = ('ls8_nbar_albers', 'ls7_nbar_albers')